Updated on 2023-03-07 GMT+08:00

 Storage Classes

-OBS provides three storage classes: Standard, Infrequent Access, and Archive.
-For more information about billing for different storage classes, see Storage Space.
+OBS provides the following storage classes: Standard, Infrequent Access, Archive, and Deep Archive (under limited beta testing).
+For the billing about different storage classes, see Storage Space.

-Different storage classes meet different requirements for storage performance and costs.
+These storage classes can meet different needs for storage performance and costs.

-• The Standard storage class features low access latency and high throughput.
-It is therefore ideal for storing massive quantities of hot files (frequently accessed every month) or small files (less than 1 MB).
+• The Standard storage class features low latency and high throughput.
+It is therefore good for storing frequently (multiple times per month) accessed files or small files (less than 1 MB).
 Its application scenarios include big data analytics, mobile apps, hot videos, and social apps.

 • The Infrequent Access storage class is ideal for storing data that is accessed infrequently (less than 12 times a year) yet has quick response requirements.
 Its application scenarios include file synchronization, file sharing, and enterprise backup.